dev4s/opencode-dynamic-context-pruning/README.md

 ## What It Does

+This plugin automatically optimizes token usage by identifying and removing redundant or obsolete tool outputs from your conversation history.
+It operates in two modes:

+### Pruning Modes

+**Auto Mode** (`"auto"`): Fast, deterministic duplicate removal
+- Removes duplicate tool calls (same tool + identical parameters)
+- Keeps only the most recent occurrence of each duplicate
+- Zero LLM inference costs
+- Instant, predictable results

+**Smart Mode** (`"smart"`): Comprehensive intelligent pruning (recommended)
+- Phase 1: Automatic duplicate removal (same as auto mode)
+- Phase 2: AI analysis to identify obsolete outputs (superseded information, dead-end exploration, etc.)
+- Maximum token savings
+- Small LLM cost for analysis (reduced by deduplication first)

-When your OpenCode session becomes idle, this plugin analyzes your conversation and identifies tool outputs that are no longer relevant (superseded file reads, old errors that were fixed, exploratory searches, etc.).
-These obsolete outputs are pruned from future requests to save tokens and reduce costs.
+When your session becomes idle, the plugin analyzes your conversation and prunes tool outputs that are no longer relevant, saving tokens and reducing costs.

 ## Installation